w3c/wai-media-guide/planning.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 title: "Planning Accessible Audio and Video Media"   # Do not translate "title:".
 Do translate the text after "title:".
+title: "19 June version<br>Planning Accessible Audio and Video Media"
 nav_title: "Planning" # A short title that is used in the navigation
 doc-note-type: draft
 lang: en   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
-last_updated: 2019-04-10   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2019-06-19   # Put the date of this translation YYYY-MM-DD (with month in the middle)
 # translator: "@@"   # Replace @@ with name or names separated with a comma
 # contributors: "@@"   # Replace @@ with name(s) or delete this line
 permalink: /design-develop/media/planning/   # Add the language shortcode to the end; for example /fundamentals/accessibility-intro/fr